-Every child in our older ‘Oaks’ group has the opportunity to attend Forest School.
+Every child in our older ‘Oaks’ group has the opportunity to attend Forest School at no extra cost.
 Each half-termly block consists of six sessions to which a maximum of eight children are invited to attend.
-Appropriate waterproof clothing is essential for children to feel comfortable and get maximum enjoyment from sessions.
-Pack lunches are brought in by parents so that the children can, as a group, eat outdoors with the rustle of leaves and the peck of a woodpecker as entertainment.
+Appropriate waterproof clothing is essential for children to feel comfortable and get maximum enjoyment from sessions (waterproofs are available to borrow if families do not have them).
+Packed lunches are brought in by parents so that the children can, as a group, eat outdoors with the rustle of leaves and the peck of a woodpecker as entertainment.

 What is Forest Schooling?

 Forest schooling is a process, which builds on an individual’s innate motivation and positive attitude to learning, offering children the opportunity to take risks, make choices and initiate learning for themselves.

 Forest Schooling aims to give everybody the opportunity to develop an inquisitive and positive relationship with the natural world, have fun and enjoy themselves.

 Forest Schooling helps develop confidence and self-esteem, communication and social skills, physical and mental dexterity and resilience.